Agha-Muqarib/Chisel-Learning/README.md

 # Scala-Chisel-Learning-Journey:

-The following is the repository where I trained and practiced Chisel and Scala.
+This repository contains the code where I trained and practiced Chisel and Scala.
 The following is the course that should be followed.

 Start by setting up the working enviroment